What’s Happening

 Waiting to begin singing the Christmas Cantata

+A choir of people in white shirts and red ties.
 Hedgesville Area Community of Churches’ Christmas Cantata at Falling Waters

 0